Ready to know more about San Diego?

 Mission Trails Regional Park

 Todd Linke, a board member at the Mission Trails Regional Park Foundation and a high school science teacher, says this easy trail is great in any season.
 “The oak trees provide comforting shade in the summer [and turn a] brilliant yellow in the autumn.
-[There’s] flowing water in the winter and babbling rapids in the spring,” he describes.
-“The star of the show this time of year is the amazing waterfall, which can be viewed from above or at the water’s edge.”
+[There’s] flowing water in the winter and babbling rapids in the spring,” he explains.
+“The star of the show … is the amazing waterfall, which can be viewed from above or at the water’s edge.”

 You can start the trail at the Old Mission Dam, which once supplied water to San Diego’s Mission de Alcala.
 “This trail is as fun as you make it,” Linke says.
 “There are oak trees to climb, rocks to skip across, and mountain vistas all around.”
 You can hike out of the canyon and return on the Grasslands Loop Trail, passing the Kumeyaay grinding stones and catching a bird’s-eye view of the dam from the overlook.